eigenlucy/Voices-In-The-Radio-PUBLIC-/README.md

 list your conda enviroments `conda info --envs`. the active enviroment is indicated with an asterisk(*).

-enter the voices enviroment with `conda activate voices` **Use `conda activate` to return to the base enviroment later on when you are done working on this project.**
+enter the voices enviroment with `conda activate voices`

+**Use `conda activate` to return to the base enviroment later on when you are done working on this project.**

-# install docker
+# docker

-## what the docker container provides
+## install docker engine
-Some kind of Linux with Python 3.10 installed, required libraries, setup for Chromedriver.
+docker provides provides a container with linux and python 3.10 installed, required libraries, and the setup for chromedriver. follow the install guide for your OS detailed here: https://docs.docker.com/engine/install/

 ## docker commands
 build the docker container with `docker build -t voices .`